GNiklas/MOSSEPy/README.md

 The focus of the presented work was put onto pure algorithm treatment.
 To that end, the underlying functionality was implemented using numpy arrays.
 For effective application of MOSSE you might be interested in OpenCV's implementation.

-## Prerequisites
+## Requirements

-Python 3.7.4 was used.
-The following libraries are needed:
+Python 3.9 was used.
+The following libraries are imported:

 * os
 * numpy